-As if the actions in Boston on (and since) Monday, 4/15/13, including the murder of 3 civilians, an 8-year old and two young women, needed to remind us of the terroristic threats that are out there, we've all seen the slogan, "If you see something, say something!"
-You may even read about that and the over-arching theme of maritime domain awareness (see "If You See Something, Say Something"; "Back to the Future - With Maritime Domain Awareness"; "Training for the Unspeakable") And as we've moved through time since 9/11/01, we've adapted to what threats have presented themselves to us ("take off your shoes and put them in the bin with your 'baggie' of toiletries") and that extends to the maritime domain.
-This column is about that...
-Department of Homeland Security and the Small Vessel Strategy It should be no surprise that with the United States Coast Guard as the primary protector of our waters that DHS, our 'parent' agency, continues to evolve and refine a strategy for dealing with small vessels.
+As if the actions in Boston on Monday, 4/15/13, including the murder of three civilians, an eight-year-old and two young women, needed to remind us of the terroristic threats that are out there, we've all seen the slogan, "If you see something, say something!"
+You've even read about that and the over-arching theme of maritime domain awareness here (see The Independent website at www.indyeastend.com, "If You See Something, Say Something", 11/5/08; "Back to the Future - With Maritime Domain Awareness", 3/21/07; "Training for The Unspeakable", 9/20/06.)
+And as we've moved through time since 9/11/01, we've adapted to what threats have presented themselves to us ("Take off your shoes and put them in the bin with your 'baggie' of toiletries.") and that extends to the maritime domain.
+This column is about that.

+Department of Homeland Security and the Small Vessel Strategy

+It should be no surprise that with the United States Coast Guard as the primary protector of our waters that DHS, our 'parent' agency, continues to evolve and refine a strategy for dealing with small vessels.
 As described in DHS documents, the Small Vessel Security Strategy (SVSS) addresses the risk that "small vessels might be used to smuggle terrorists or weapon of mass destruction (WMD) into the United States or might be used as either a stand-off weapon platform or as a means of a direct attack with a waterborne improvised explosive device (WBIED)."

 For the purposes of the SVSS, a "small vessel" is anything under 300 gross tons - which is a pretty wide net to throw out there.
 Such small vessels include commercial fishing vessels, recreational boats and yachts, towing vessels, uninspected passenger vessels, or any other small commercial vessels involved in foreign or U.S. voyages.
 This definition distinguishes small vessels from large commercial vessels and yachts (generally 300 gross tons and over) that are applicable to security measures already put in place under the authority of the Maritime Transportation Security Act (MTSA) of 2002 and the International Ship and Port Facility Security (ISPS) Code.

 The risks are, as you read above, non-trivial so the net should be wide.
 More specifically:

-Security Risks for Small Vessels Security risks for small vessels can be broken down into four general categories:
+Security Risks for Small Vessels

+Security risks for small vessels can be broken down into four general categories:

-• Use of small vessels as a conveyance to smuggle weapons (including, but not limited to, Weapons of Mass Destruction/Effect); • Use of small vessels as Water Borne Improvised Explosive Device - small, explosive-laden vessels used as "boat bombs" against another vessel, maritime critical infrastructure, or key resources; (Remember the US Cole) - Use of small vessels as a conveyance to smuggle terrorists into the U.S.; and - Use of small vessels as a platform for standoff weapon (e.g. Man Portable Air Defense Systems, SCUD platform for launch offshore) attacks on the maritime industry or critical infrastructure.
+Use of small vessels as a conveyance to smuggle weapons (including, but not limited to,

+Weapons of Mass Destruction/Effect);

+Use of small vessels as Water Borne Improvised Explosive Device - small, explosive-laden vessels used as "boat bombs" against another vessel, maritime critical infrastructure, or key resources; (Remember the US Cole)

+Use of small vessels as a conveyance to smuggle terrorists into the U.S.; and

+Use of small vessels as a platform for standoff weapon (e.g. Man Portable Air Defense Systems, SCUD platform for launch offshore) attacks on the maritime industry or critical infrastructure.

 With that as the set of risks, the overarching goals of the SVSS are to: